brettdavies/ChatGenius/README.md

   Creates a new user with a hashed password.

 - **POST** `/api/auth/login`
-  Logs in an existing user and returns a JWT token (stored in the `Authorization` header or application state).
+  Logs in an existing user and creates a session.
+The session is maintained through cookies.

 See `server/src/routes/auth.js` for details on how the routes are implemented.
 The database schema includes a `users` table with fields for `username`, `email`, and a hashed `password`.